implement

 1. Launch sdd:developer agent to verify all Definition of Done items

-3. Failing items get fixed by dedicated developer agents
+3. Failing items are fixed by dedicated developer agents

 4. Re-verify until all items pass